DataDog/documentation/content/en/getting_started/synthetics/api_test.md

 {{< img src="getting_started/synthetics/api-test-failure.png" alt="API test failure"  style="width:90%;">}}

-With Datadog's [APM integration with Synthetic Monitoring][5], you can access the root cause of a failed test run by looking at the trace generated from the test run in the **Traces** tab.
+With Datadog's [APM integration with Synthetic Monitoring][5], access the root cause of a failed test run by looking at the trace generated from the test run in the **Traces** tab.

 ## Further Reading